chuanqisun/blog/src/posts/20250806-vibe-coding-mit-course-catalog.md

 It's time for a hackathon!

 I built [Courseek](https://chuanqisun.github.io/courseek/) to solve this problem while testing how far I could push AI-assisted development.
 GitHub Copilot had become an expensive alternative to autocompleting functions and generating boilerplate.
 Could I go all in on vibe-coding this time?
 In addition, I want to test whether LLM can successfully use my personal [(Un)framework](./20250704-unframework.md).
-It would be nice to break free from always using React and Tailwind.
+It would be nice to break the React + Tailwind duopoly.

 Spoiler alert: it works!